wssimms/gssquared/Docs/Compatibility.md

 ## Jumpman

 crashes after loading a few tracks of data; then it has also gone back to C600 and jumps again to $0801 which is an RTS which then wreaks various havoc, gets to a BRK, and ends up in monitor.
+Boots now, and "plays", but there may be an issue with the joystick. only seems to be able to go up and left.

 ## Ultima IV

 Works and supports Mockingboard on II Plus.
-Runs on IIe but Mockingboard not working.
+Now works with Mockingboard on IIe.

 ## Ultima V

 Is now booting on IIe emulation with 128K.
 I should stick a Mockingboard in it and see if it works!
 It doesn't. ha!
+Fixed a bug in MB with new mmu routines for c1cf, still doesn't work.

 ## AppleWorks 1.3